+Name of School:

 Name of the Student:

 Name of the Program:

-CGPA in the last trimeste r/semester attended at NMIMS
+CGPA in the last trimester /semester attended at NMIMS

-Roll No. Contact No Email ID
+Roll No Contact No Email ID

 Passport No Issued at (place) Date of Expiry

-Parents Name & Address: Father's Name Address Mother's N Name
+Parents Name & Address: Father's Name Address Mother's I Name

 Phone No. (R) Mobile No.

-process and the availabilit will be offered subject to your performance

-2
+•

-2 3 4
+4

+5. Any other Univer rsity as Mentioned in the Mail:

+Name of the Foreign Lang If selected, I undertake to uage you are acquainted withapply for Visa on my own initiati ve.
+I am also liable not to back ou nt of the process.

+Signature of the Student Date

-Enclosure: A hard copy of your C.V needs to be attached along with the application form.
+Enclosure: A hard copy of your CV needs to be attached along with the application form.

-SVKM's NMIMS Deemed-to-be-University

-Vile Parle (W), Mumbai-400056.
+SVKM's NMIMS Deemed-to-be-University Vile Parle (W), Mumbai-400056.
 Tel: 022-4235555 / Website: www.nmims.edu